British Entertainment History Project: History

 Founded in 1987 by Roy Fowler, the History Project started as an independent volunteer project by members of the industry trade union, ACTT, who wanted to preserve the stories and memories of the lives of the men and women who had been working in the various film and television industries.
 The organisation was originally called the ACTT History Project, reflecting the fact that though it was an entirely separate project run by volunteers, it was nevertheless supported by the ACTT union.
 In 1991, the ACTT merged with the Broadcasting and Entertainment Trades Alliance, to form BECTU (Broadcasting, Entertainment, Cinematograph and Theatre Union) and the ACTT History Project became known as the BECTU History Project.
 In 2016, it was officially registered as a company limited by guarantee, as an independent, non-profit, voluntary organisation, and renamed the British Entertainment History Project.

-The work of the project continues to be acknowledged and supported by BECTU, industry-related unions and many other media organisations and educational institutions.

 Archive collection

-Over the last thirty years, the BECTU History Project has built one of the world's largest archives of industry-related memory.
-The unique and internationally recognised archive collection has grown to over 700 oral history interviews and over 4,000 hours of audio and video recordings making it the largest independent oral history collection of its kind in the UK.
+The unique and internationally recognized archive collection has grown to over 700 oral history interviews and over 4,000 hours of audio and video recordings making it the largest independent oral history collection of its kind in the UK.

 The recordings are used as a primary source by researchers and students, especially in the fields of media and social history.
 In addition, the archive is used by television and radio programmes, film documentaries, publishers, authors, historians, obituarists and journalists as well as the general public.
 Other partnerships and collaborations include work with the BFI, the BBC, the British Universities Film & Video Council and with universities such as the University of East Anglia.
 In 2017, the BEHP began working with Sussex University and other partners as part of the '100 voices That Made The BBC', which is part of the Connected Histories of the BBC, funded by the Arts and Humanities Research Council (AHRC).

 Copies of all interview recordings also form part of the National Film archive of the British Film Institute and a significant number were made available as part of BFI Screen Online.